Piri Reis: Legacy

-When Piri Reis' world map was unearthed in 1929, it received international media attention for containing the surviving piece of an otherwise lost map of Christopher Columbus.
-Turkey's first president, Mustafa Kemal Atatürk, took an interest in the map and initiated projects to publish facsimiles and conduct research.
-Discovered during Atatürk's reforms to modernize Turkey, the map was a point of national pride.
-Its rediscovery also sparked interest in the Kitab-ı Bahriye.
-A facsimile of the book's second version was published by the Turkish Historical Society in 1935, and a four-volume facsimile with photographic quality was published in 1988.
-Several ships and submarines have been named after him, including the RV K. Piri Reis and TCG Pirireis.
-The Piri Reis University for maritime studies was founded in 2008.
-In the Turkish TV series Barbaros: Sword of the Mediterranean, he is portrayed by actor Emir Benderlioğlu.
+When Piri Reis's world map was unearthed in 1929, it received international media attention.
+After the Ottoman Empire was defeated in the First World War, the Republic of Turkey was founded within its diminished borders just six years before the discovery.
+Seeing the map as evidence of the Turkish people's potential to build a modern nation, the republic's first president Mustafa Kemal Atatürk took a personal interest in it and initiated projects to publish facsimiles and conduct further research.
+Discovered during Atatürk's reforms to modernize Turkey, it became a point of national pride, and its rediscovery sparked interest in the Kitab-ı Bahriye.
+A facsimile of the book's second version was published by the Turkish Historical Society in 1935, and a four-volume photographic facsimile followed in 1988.